 Comment: Filippa K's financial account system is able show payments to factory locations, including estimated shares that are produced at subcontractors.
 Through visits and monitoring by the agents, Filippa K can identify the majority of the production locations.
-There were cases of unknown subcontractors discovered in 2014.
+Subcontractors that are discovered are included in the database and visited.
+During the transparency project that Filippa K started, the member company discovered one supplier in Portugal used subcontractors for Filippa K.'s products.
+An agent in China did not inform Filippa K about using another factory then agreed upon, this was suddenly discovered during a China visit to the agent.

 5.2 A system exists to allow purchasing, CSR and other relevant staff to share information with each other about working conditions at suppliers Yes CSR, purchasing and other staff who interact with suppliers need to be able to share information in order to establish a coherent and effective strategy for improvements.
 Internal information system; status CAPs, reports of meetings of purchasing/CSR; systematic way of storing information.
-1 1 -1 -- ----- -- --- --- --- ---- --
+1 1 -1 -- ----- -- --- --- --- ----